jiegec/awesome-stars/README.md

 - [thu-info-community/thu-info-app](https://github.com/thu-info-community/thu-info-app) - An APP aimed at integrating various sources of campus information, developed with React Native
 - [udondan/iam-floyd](https://github.com/udondan/iam-floyd) - AWS IAM policy statement generator with fluent interface
 - [aws/aws-rfdk](https://github.com/aws/aws-rfdk) - The Render Farm Deployment Kit on AWS is a library for use with the AWS Cloud Development Kit that helps you define your render farm cloud infrastructure as code.
-- [renovatebot/renovate](https://github.com/renovatebot/renovate) - Universal dependency update tool that fits into your workflows.
+- [renovatebot/renovate](https://github.com/renovatebot/renovate) - Universal dependency automation tool.
 - [tuna/opentuna](https://github.com/tuna/opentuna) - TUNA on AWS
 - [hediet/vscode-debug-visualizer](https://github.com/hediet/vscode-debug-visualizer) - An extension for VS Code that visualizes data during debugging.
 - [aws/jsii](https://github.com/aws/jsii) - jsii allows code in any language to naturally interact with JavaScript classes.
 It is the technology that enables the AWS Cloud Development Kit to deliver polyglot libraries from a single codebase!